josemontano1996/teslo-shop/README.md

 ## Next.js

-In this proyect we use Next.js, we have used SSG, SWR, and in SSR where needed, to improve SEO results.
+In this proyect we use Next.js, we have used SSG, ISG, SWR, and in SSR where needed, to improve SEO results.

 ## Authentication